Is your bloating actually normal?

 When should I see a doctor about bloating?

 Bloating that occurs daily and is accompanied by pain, blood in stool, unexplained weight loss, a change in bowel habit, or fever warrants prompt medical attention.
 Bloating starting after age 50 with new pain should be investigated.
 These can be red flags for conditions including colorectal cancer, inflammatory bowel disease, or coeliac disease.
 Do not rely on this tool if you have any of these symptoms.
+Our Can you have too much fiber shows how you compare against the full data set.

 Frequently asked questions